bazel-contrib/toolchains_llvm/README.md

 ### Sysroots

-A sysroot can be specified through the `sysroot` attribute.
+A sysroot can be specified through the `sysroot` attribute (without bzlmod) or the `sysroot` module extension tag (with bzlmod).
 This can be either a path on the user's system, or a bazel `filegroup` like label.
 One way to create a sysroot is to use `docker export` to get a single archive of the entire filesystem for the image you want.
 Another way is to use the build scripts provided by the [Chromium project](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/linux/sysroot.md).

 ### Cross-compilation